Infertility as a symptom of endometriosis

 Fertility problems are highly associated with endometriosis, and it is thus the sixth fundamental symptom of the disease.
 Infertility is often defined as the inability to conceive of a child.
 However, in endometriosis cases infertility can also take the form of a female not being able to carry a pregnancy to full term, often suffering miscarriages.

-Prominence of infertility in endometriosis patients
+The prominence of infertility in endometriosis patients

 While endometriosis does not directly cause infertility, patients who have the disease will have a significantly lower chance of getting pregnant.
 The American Society for Reproductive Medicine states that endometriosis can be found in up to 50 percent of infertile women and patients with endometriosis typically suffer from infertility in about 30 to 50 percent of cases.